damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 ```
 These guidelines will provide you with a standard structure that is mainly following the product
 life cycle and the technological decomposition.
 It is implemented in the documentation template available in this project.
+As for example:
 - Introduction
 - Specification
 - Design